 INTRODUCTION

-A fishery is a sunrise sector of our Indian economy.
+Fishery is a sunrise sector of the Indian economy.
 Fishes are aquatic, cold blooded vertebrates and cultured in ponds and tanks.
 Their growth and survival is influenced by the quality of the water in which they are cultured.
 Larger water bodies like reservoirs, lakes and rivers have relatively uniform environmental conditions whereas smaller water bodies such as ponds, tanks, hatcheries etc. in which fishes are raised, are subject to more variable conditions.

 Water is the physical support in which fishes carry out their life functions such as feeding, swimming, breeding, digestion and excretion (Bronmark and Hansson, 2005).
-Many workers have reported the status of water bodies (lentic and lotic) after receiving various kinds of pollutants altering water quality characteristics (physical, chemical and biological).
+Several authors have reported the status of water bodies (lentic and lotic) after receiving various kinds of pollutants altering water quality characteristics (physical, chemical and biological).
 All living organisms have tolerable limits of water quality parameters in which they perform optimally.
 A sharp drop or an increase within these limits has adverse effects on their body functions (Davenport, 1993; Kiran, 2010).
-So, good water quality is very essential for survival and growth of fish.
-As we know fish is an important protein rich food resource and there has been sharp increase in demand of fish products due to increasing population pressure in this century, so to meet the demand of present food supply, water quality management in fish ponds is a necessary step that is required to be taken up.
+So, good water quality is very essential for survival and growth of fish.Fish is known to be an important protein rich food resource and there has been sharp increase in demand of fish products due to increasing population pressure in this century, so to meet the demand of present food supply, water quality management in fish ponds is a necessary step that is required to be taken up.
 The distribution of fish ponds in the country is determined by several factors such as availability and quality of water, suitable land for fish farming, awareness and motivation within the community on the economic potential of fish farming.

 Fish growth depends on environmental water quality in order to boost its production and physicochemical parameters are known to affect the biotic components of an aquatic environment in various ways (Ugwumba and Ugwumba, 1993).
 Knowledge of hydrological conditions and plankton of any water body is not only useful in assessing its productivity, but will also permit a better understanding of the population and life cycle of the fish community (Adebisi, 1981; Ayodele and Ajani, 1999).